-Village of Robbins officers 'fed up' over to lack of resources, low pay and safety concerns: union
+Village of Robbins officers 'fed up' over lack of resources, low pay and safety concerns: union

 "I ran on a platform where, ideally, we want a full-time service," Mayor Bryant said.
 "We want full-time officers and firefighters to keep everyone safe and generate revenue for our town."

-Right now, the Village of Robbins is appointing a new police chief and looking at their budget to see what resources they can pull in to get the departments back on track.
+Right now, Robbins is appointing a new police chief, and looking at its budget to see what resources it can pull in to get the departments back on track.

-Village of Robbins officers 'fed up' over to lack of resources, low pay and safety concerns: union
+Village of Robbins officers 'fed up' over lack of resources, low pay and safety concerns: union

 Cook County Sheriff's Office deputies called in to help patrol area